argonprotocol/mainchain/README.md

 Localchains are the person-to-person Layer 2 of the Argon network.
 They are a personal "blockchain" that keeps a cryptographic proof of the "current balance" of each user, which can be signed and sent to another user for exchanging funds.
-Localchains are expected to be used for high-frequency transactions, such as micropayments, and for escrowing Ulixee Datastore payments.
+Localchains are expected to be used for high-frequency transactions, such as micropayments for queries in [Ulixee Datastores](https://ulixee.org/docs/datastore).
 Localchains submit balance changes in "notarizations" to the Argon mainchain via Notaries, which are network approved entities that audit the balance changes and batch them to the mainchain.

 ## Consensus